jiangl621/AZ/az-104/AZ Virtual Machine/AZ Virtual Machine.md

 ### Bastion

 The Azure Bastion service is a fully platform-managed PaaS service.
 Azure Bastion provides secure and seamless RDP/SSH connectivity to your virtual machines directly over SSL.

+It provides
+- browser and the Azure Portal
+- for person who uses the OS that has no terminal (google chrome book etc.)
+- Subnet to VNet (called `AzureBastionSubnet`, 32 address)

 When you connect via Azure Bastion, your virtual machines don't need a public IP address. https://learn.microsoft.com/en-us/training/modules/configure-virtual-machines/7-connect-to